lijumjose/VIPMP/src/pages/sandbox/sandbox-portal/customer-management/update-customer.md

 ## Trigger Auto-renewal

 **Note:**  This option is available only in the Sandbox.
-You cannot modifiy this in the production environment.
+You cannot modify this in the production environment.

 To trigger auto-renewal, expand the Customer view by clicking on the down arrowhead next to the desired customer ID, which will reveal the Trigger Auto Renewal button.